Easy Homemade Thousand Island Dressing

 If you like this recipe, share it with someone you know will love it too.

-Follow us on Pinterest, Instagram, YouTube, and Facebook for more recipes.
+Follow us on Pinterest, Instagram, Facebook, and YouTube for more recipes.

-Your support through shares, comments, or a 5-star rating means the world!
+Your support through shares, comments, and a 5-star rating means the world!

-Thousand Island Dressing
+Homemade Thousand Island Dressing

 This homemade Thousand Island dressing is sweet, tangy, and packed with flavor!
 Made with simple ingredients like mayonnaise, ketchup, and relish, this versatile dressing comes together in just minutes.
 Perfect for salads, sandwiches, burgers, or as a dipping sauce, it's a healthier and tastier alternative to store-bought versions.

-5 from 1 vote
+5 from 4 votes

 Print Pin Rate